so-design-studio/generator/README.md

 # So Generator

-Initialises a new Webpack boilerplate project.

 Usage:
 ```
 ./so-generator <project-name>
 ```

+Initialises a new Webpack boilerplate project in folder `project-name`.